Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 For immediate emergency assistance, please call 911 or the Military Police at 270-798-7113/6774 or DSN 312-635-7113/6774.

 Victim Advocates provide support to the parents of children involved in Problematic Sexual Behaviors Among Children & Youth (PSB-CY).
 ACS FAP serves as the reporting point of contact for PSB-CY cases.
-ACS FAP will provide resources to parents to help assist their children through this process.
+ACS FAP will provide resources to parents to help their children through this process.

 WEBSITE: